Chamomile Essential Oil- Benefits, Uses, and Origin

 Blending chamomile oil with lavender essential oil gives a calming effect.
 It is best used before bedtime to create a relaxing mood and induce sleep.

-Inhaling a blend of chamomile, vetiver essential oil, and cedarwood essential oil before bedtime is recommended to create a mood conducive for sleeping.
+Inhaling a blend of chamomile, vetiver essential oil, and cedarwood essential oil before bedtime is recommended to create a mood conducive to sleeping.

 For digestive disorders